Toblerity/Fiona/README.rst

    :target: https://coveralls.io/r/Toblerity/Fiona

 Fiona depends on `GDAL <https://gdal.org>`__ but is different from GDAL's own `bindings <https://gdal.org/api/python_bindings.html>`__.
-The goal of Fiona's design is to help developers write entirely new kinds of GIS systems which read and run like Python programs, not like C programs.
+Fiona is designed to be highly productive and easy to read, like Python itself.
+Its goal is to help developers write entirely new kinds of GIS systems which read and run like Python programs.

 Fiona can read and write real-world data using multi-layered GIS formats, zipped and in-memory virtual file systems, from files on your hard drive or in